A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Approximation of -functions of a Kronecker sum

 and $\mathcal{W}(A_\mu)$ can be estimated~\cite{CCZ20} with a rectangle $\Xi_\mu$ obtained by computing the norms of the Hermitian and the skew-Hermitian parts of the small sized matrices $A_\mu$.
 Thus, the rectangle $\Xi=\Xi_1+\cdots+\Xi_d$ embraces $\mathcal{W}(K)$ and, thanks to the maximum modulus principle, the supremum in estimate~\eqref{eq:CPestimate} is attained at the boundary of $\Xi$, which we suitably discretize.
 Moreover, we approximate the integral by the trapezoidal rule.

-Concerning the choice of the main quadrature formula~\eqref{eq:philrw}, we use the Gauss--Lobatto--Legendre one.
-Besides being very accurate, it employs the endpoints of the integration interval $[0,1]$.
-This allows on one side to avoid one Tucker operator of type~\eqref{eq:Tuckerprod} (since $\theta_q=1$), and on the other to avail of the quantities $\exp(A_\mu/2^s)$ (corresponding to $\theta_1=0$), which are needed for the squaring procedures.
-This shrewdness, together with few others, was taken into account in the implementation of the algorithm, leading to a total number of performed Tucker operators slightly smaller than the theoretical values~\eqref{eq:Tpsv} and~\eqref{eq:Tlcp}.
-Finally, the evaluation of the kernel $k_{q}$ in estimate~\eqref{eq:CPestimate} is obtained by the recurrence relation~\cite{GV83} of the underlying orthogonal polynomials.
+Concerning the choice of the main quadrature formula~\eqref{eq:philrw}, we use the Gauss--Lobatto--Legendre one { with a number of quadrature points in the interval $[q_\mathrm{min},q_\mathrm{max}]=[3,12]$.
+These bounds appear to be adequate for the addressed numerical experiments.} Besides being very accurate, it employs the endpoints of the integration interval $[0,1]$.
+This allows on one side to avoid one Tucker operator of type~\eqref{eq:Tuckerprod} (since $\theta_q=1$), and on the other to avail of the quantities $\exp(A_\mu/2^s)$ (corresponding to $\theta_1=0$), which are needed for the squaring procedures. {This shrewdness, together with the fact that we can avoid computing the Tucker operators for the matrix exponential in formula~\eqref{eq:scallincomb} if $\bb v_0$ is zero, is taken into account in the actual implementation of the algorithm {\textsc{phiks}}.} Finally, the evaluation of the kernel $k_{q}$ in estimate~\eqref{eq:CPestimate} is obtained by the recurrence relation of the underlying orthogonal polynomials (see Reference~\cite{GV83}).